traccar/traccar-web/README.md

 ## Modern web app

-New web app for Traccar.
+New web app for Traccar (**modern** subfolder).
 It uses modern technologies like React, Material UI etc. For more information on how to build it please check the [modern app documentation](https://www.traccar.org/build-web-app/).

 ## Legacy web app